prody/ProDy/doc/examples/dynamics/pca/pca_blast.rst

 >>> # Calculate modes
 >>> pca.calcModes()

-The calculated data can be saved as a compressed file using :func:`saveModel`
+The calculated data can be saved as a compressed file using :func:`~.saveModel`
 function:

 >>> saveModel(pca)